 Using H2 and H3 tags can significantly decrease bounce rates by up to 30%, indicating that they are a valuable tool for increasing user engagement.

-Remember, one and only one H1 tag on each page.
+Remember: one and only one H1 tag per page.

 SEO Best Practices for Subheadings (and Headlines!)